-Our Expert Digital Marketing Recruiter talks CVs & Prosecco at event held by the award-winning digital community, Brighton Digital Women…
+Our Expert Digital Marketing Recruiter talks CVs & Prosecco with Brighton Digital Women…

 Who are Brighton Digital Women?

 Brighton Digital Women are a Sussex based not for profit organisation with a passion for sharing digital knowledge.
-This award-winning digital community hold meet-ups once a month in which aspirational women are encourages to attend to expand & share their digital marketing knowledge.
+This award-winning digital community holds meet-ups once a month in which aspirational women are encouraged to attend to expand & share their digital marketing knowledge.